 AKWESASNE – Margaret Rose (Cook) Peters “Kaweienon:ni”, Snipe Clan, 56, of Kawenoke Apartment Road, passed away Tuesday morning, September 3, 2019 at Cornwall Community Hospital after a courageous battle with cancer.

-To send flowers in memory of Margaret Rose "Kaweienon:ni" Peters (Cook), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Margaret Rose "Kaweienon:ni" Peters (Cook), please visit our Heartfelt Sympathies Store.

 Kaweienon:ni was born March 11, 1963 in Cornwall, the daughter of the late Richard and Catherine (LaFrance) Cook.
 She married Theodore J. Peters on May 5, 1989 in Fort Covington.